by Kristen Smith, MS, RDN

 For example, if you’re trying to eat more fiber and a food package claims it’s a high-fiber product, turn the package over and make sure the label indicates at least three to five grams of fiber per serving.
 It’s also important to scope out the ingredient list to better understand all the ingredients within the product.
 Specifically, check out the first three to five ingredients that are listed.
 Product ingredients are listed by quantity from the highest to the lowest amounts.
 This means that the first ingredient is what the manufacturer used the most of.

 Once you are aware of misleading food marketing and how packaging can get your attention, you should find it easier to navigate the grocery store and make choices that are consistent with your health goals.
 It may also help you to follow these tips and tricks with your children to minimize filling your cart with food items that lack nutritional value.

 Learn which food marketing phrases can help you stick to your health goals and which terms won’t be all that helpful.

 Navigating the grocery store and maintaining your family’s health can be challenging with misleading and attractive food marketing.
 Here are some tips and tricks for managing a trip to the grocery store with your child.

 With misleading marketing, attractive packaging and the use of popular phrases like “gluten-free,” it can be difficult to sift through false food claims.
 If you’re able to, spend a little more time reading the ingredients and the labels on food products before settling on a specific food or brand.

 About the Author:

-Kristen Smith, MS, RDN, is a bariatric surgery program coordinator in Atlanta, Georgia.
-Kristen has been a practicing registered dietitian for nearly two decades and is a national spokesperson for the Academy of Nutrition and Dietetics.
-Her nutrition expertise has been featured in interviews on Good Morning America, The New York Times, WebMD, US News and much more!
+Kristen Smith, MS, RDN, is a bariatric surgery program coordinator in Atlanta.
+She has been a practicing registered dietitian for nearly two decades and is a national spokesperson for the Academy of Nutrition and Dietetics.
+Kristen’s nutrition expertise has been featured in interviews on Good Morning America, The New York Times, WebMD, US News and much more.